vmware-tanzu/velero/site/content/docs/main/restore-reference.md

 1. The Velero client makes a call to the Kubernetes API server to create a [`Restore`](api-types/restore.md) object.

-1. The `RestoreController` notices the new Restore object and preforms validation.
+1. The `RestoreController` notices the new Restore object and performs validation.

 1. The `RestoreController` fetches basic information about the backup being restored, like the [BackupStorageLocation](locations.md) (BSL).
 It also a tarball of the cluster resources in the backup, any volumes that will be restored using Restic, and any volume snapshots to be restored.

-1. The `RestoreController` then extracts the tarball of backup cluster resources to the /tmp folder and preforms some pre-processing on the resources, including
+1. The `RestoreController` then extracts the tarball of backup cluster resources to the /tmp folder and performs some pre-processing on the resources, including

     * Sorting the resources to help Velero decide the [restore order](#resource-restore-order) to use.